AnirudhNarayan/AnirudhNarayan/README.md

 ## 🚀 About Me

-I'm a **Ph.D.
-Candidate in Biomedical Engineering** at the University of Massachusetts Amherst, specializing in **Machine Learning** and **Computer Vision**.
-My research focuses on developing cutting-edge AI solutions for healthcare applications, particularly in neuroimaging and disease prediction.
+I'm a **Ph.D Candidate in Biomedical Engineering** at the University of Massachusetts Amherst, specializing in **Machine Learning** and **Computer Vision**.
+My research focuses on developing cutting-edge AI solutions for healthcare applications.

 ### 🎯 Current Research
 - **Contributing** to research in biomedical imaging and data science.